jaspector

 Monday-Friday, 7:00 a.m. to 5:30 p.m.

-Typical inspection sequence: Foundation/footing; framing; rough mechanical/plumbing/electrical (coordinated with Wyoming State Fire Marshal for electrical); insulation; wallboard/sheathing; final inspection.
+Typical sequence: Foundation/footing; framing; rough mechanical/plumbing/electrical (coordinated with Wyoming State Fire Marshal for electrical); insulation; wallboard/sheathing; final inspection.

-Do I need a building permit in unincorporated Laramie County, WY?
+01 Do I need a building permit in unincorporated Laramie County, WY?

 A permit is required for any new construction, addition, alteration, repair, relocation, demolition, or change of occupancy of any building or structure within unincorporated Laramie County, unless work is specifically exempt.

-How much does a building permit cost in unincorporated Laramie County, WY?
+02 How much does a building permit cost in unincorporated Laramie County, WY?

+Building permit fees in unincorporated Laramie County, WY are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based for most projects; pole barns and accessory structures use a per-square-foot base rate..
 Plan check fee: Included with permit fee..

-How do I apply for a building permit in unincorporated Laramie County, WY?
+03 How do I apply for a building permit in unincorporated Laramie County, WY?

-1. Determine whether a permit is required for your project.
+To apply for a building permit in unincorporated Laramie County, WY, follow these steps: 1.
+Determine whether a permit is required for your project.
 2. Gather required documents: completed application, site plan, construction drawings, and drainage plan if applicable.
 3. Submit application online through SmartGov or in person at 3966 Archer Pkwy.
 4. Pay applicable permit fees at time of submission.
 5. Application enters plan review.
 Allow a minimum of 2 business days for scheduling after submission.
 6. Respond to any plan review comments or corrections requested by staff.
 7. Permit is issued once plans are approved and fees are paid in full.
 8. Post permit on site in a visible location before beginning work.
 9. Schedule required inspections through SmartGov or by calling (307) 633-4615.
 10. Receive final inspection approval; certificate of occupancy (if applicable) is issued.

-How long does it take to get a building permit in unincorporated Laramie County, WY?
+04 How long does it take to get a building permit in unincorporated Laramie County, WY?

-What work is exempt from building permits in unincorporated Laramie County, WY?
+05 What work is exempt from building permits in unincorporated Laramie County, WY?

-How do I schedule a building inspection in unincorporated Laramie County, WY?
+06 How do I schedule a building inspection in unincorporated Laramie County, WY?

-Inspections can be scheduled via: SmartGov portal, (307) 633-4615, (307) 633-4519.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Laramie County, WY via: SmartGov portal, (307) 633-4615, (307) 633-4519.
 Allow a minimum of 2 business days after requesting an inspection before it can be scheduled..